-- 3. Software, which drives a device or influences the use of a device, falls automatically in the same class as the device. - If the software is independent of any other device, it is classified in its own right. - 4.
-If the device is not intended to be used solely or principally in a specific part of the body, it shall be considered and classified on the basis of the most critical specified use. - 5.
-If several rules, or within the same rule several sub-rules, apply to the same device based on the device's intended purpose, the strictest rule and sub-rule resulting in the higher classification shall apply. - 6.
-In calculating the duration referred to in Chapter I, Section 1 continuous use means: - (a) The entire duration of use of the same device without regard to temporary interruption of use during a procedure or temporary removal for purposes such as cleaning or disinfection of the device.
-Whether the interruption of use or the removal is temporary shall be established in relation to the duration of the use prior and after the period when the use is interrupted or the device removed. - (b) The accumulated use of a device that is intended by the manufacturer to be replaced immediately with another of the same type. - 7.
-A device is considered to allow direct diagnosis when it provides the diagnosis of the disease or condition by itself or when it provides decisive information for the diagnosis.
+If the software is independent of any other device, it shall be classified in its own right.

+- 3.4.
+If the device is not intended to be used solely or principally in a specific part of the body, it shall be considered and classified on the basis of the most critical specified use. - 3.5.
+If several rules, or if, within the same rule, several sub-rules, apply to the same device based on the device's intended purpose, the strictest rule and sub-rule resulting in the higher classification shall apply. - 3.6.
+In calculating the duration referred to in Section 1, continuous use shall mean: - (a) the entire duration of use of the same device without regard to temporary interruption of use during a procedure or temporary removal for purposes such as cleaning or disinfection of the device.
+Whether the interruption of use or the removal is temporary shall be established in relation to the duration of the use prior to and after the period when the use is interrupted or the device removed; and - (b) the accumulated use of a device that is intended by the manufacturer to be replaced immediately with another of the same type. - 3.7.
+A device is considered to allow direct diagnosis when it provides the diagnosis of the disease or condition in question by itself or when it provides decisive information for the diagnosis.
-III.

 CLASSIFICATION RULES

-3. NON-INVASIVE DEVICES
+- 4. NON-INVASIVE DEVICES - 4.1.
+Rule 1

-All non-invasive devices are in class I, unless one of the rules set out hereinafter applies.
+All non-invasive devices are classified as class I, unless one of the rules set out hereinafter applies.

-All non-invasive devices intended for channelling or storing blood, body liquids, cells or tissues, liquids or gases for the purpose of eventual infusion, administration or introduction into the body are in class IIa:
+All non-invasive devices intended for channelling or storing blood, body liquids, cells or tissues, liquids or gases for the purpose of eventual infusion, administration or introduction into the body are classified as class IIa:

-- if they may be connected to an active medical device in class IIa or a higher class, - if they are intended for use for storing or channelling blood or other body liquids or for storing organs, parts of organs or body cells and tissues, except for blood bags, which are in class IIb.
+- if they may be connected to a class IIa, class IIb or class III active device; or ▼B if they are intended for use for channelling or storing blood or other body liquids or for storing organs, parts of organs or body cells and tissues, except for blood bags; blood bags are classified as class IIb.

-In all other cases they are in class I.
+In all other cases, such devices are classified as class I.

-All non-invasive devices intended for modifying the biological or chemical composition of human tissues or cells, blood, other body liquids or other liquids intended for implantation or administration into the body are in class IIb, unless the treatment consists of filtration, centrifugation or exchanges of gas, heat, in which case they are in class IIa.
+All non-invasive devices intended for modifying the biological or chemical composition of human tissues or cells, blood, other body liquids or other liquids intended for implantation or administration into the body are classified as class IIb, unless the treatment for which the device is used consists of filtration, centrifugation or exchanges of gas, heat, in which case they are classified as class IIa.

-All non-invasive devices consisting of a substance or a mixture of substances intended to be used in vitro in direct contact with human cells, tissues or organs taken off from the human body or with human embryos before their implantation or administration into the body are in class III.
+All non-invasive devices consisting of a substance or a mixture of substances intended to be used in vitro in direct contact with human cells, tissues or organs taken from the human body or used in vitro with human embryos before their implantation or administration into the body are classified as class III.

-All non-invasive devices which come into contact with injured skin or mucous membrane:
+All non-invasive devices which come into contact with injured skin or mucous membrane are classified as:

-- are in class I if they are intended to be used as a mechanical barrier, for compression or for absorption of exudates, - are in class IIb if they are intended to be used principally for injuries to skin whichhave breached the dermis or mucous membrane and can only heal by secondary intent, - are in class IIa in all other cases, including devices principally intended to manage the micro-environment of injured skin or mucous membrane.
+- class I if they are intended to be used as a mechanical barrier, for compression or for absorption of exudates; - class IIb if they are intended to be used principally for injuries to skin which have breached the dermis or mucous membrane and can only heal by secondary intent; - class IIa if they are principally intended to manage the micro-environment of injured skin or mucous membrane; and - class IIa in all other cases.